the-swerve/temple/readme.md

 * Make declarative templates.
 * No view logic.
 * Loops and conditionals and loops within loops.
-* Updating loops will sync the data to your dom without re-rendering elements -- state like checkboxes and fields won't be touched.
+* Updating loops will sync the data to your dom without re-rendering elements -- user state like checkboxes and fields won't be touched.

 ## Usage

 	var view = deja.view(data_model);
-	view.render(query_selector);
+	view.render(element);

 Where *data_model* is an object containing your view's data that will emit events when its properties are changed.

-*query_selector* is string for selecting the element(s) you want this view to render into.
+*element* can be a query selector string, a DOM Node, or a NodeList.
+You can render "view" into any amount of nodes.

 ## Interpolation